TheRealPad/bockchain-epitech/api/README.md

 - [x] Retrieve Wallet
 - [x] Mint NFT
 - [x] Retrieve all NFTs from a Wallet
-- [ ] Create sell offer for an NFT
+- [x] Create sell offer for an NFT
-- [ ] Create buy offer for an NFT
+- [x] Accept a sell offer for an NFT
-- [ ] Accept a buy offer for an NFT
+- [x] Retrieve all NFT's sell offers
-- [ ] Retrieve all NFT's sell offers
+- [x] Retrieve wallet sell offers

 ## How to use